gaokanxu/lumos/docs/src/operations/best-practices/general.md

 account, as your node will stop voting.
-It is also important to note that this account keypair is the most vulnerable of the three keypairs in a vote account because the keypair for the identity account is stored on your validator when running the `solana-validator` software.
+It is also important to note that this account keypair is the most vulnerable of the three keypairs in a vote account because the keypair for the identity account is stored on your validator when running the `lumos-validator` software.
 How much SOL you should store there is up to you.
 As a best practice, make sure to check the account regularly and refill or deduct from it as needed.
 To check the account balance do:

 ```
-solana balance validator-keypair.json
+lumos balance validator-keypair.json
 ```

-> **Note** `solana-watchtower` can monitor for a minimum validator identity
+> **Note** `lumos-watchtower` can monitor for a minimum validator identity
 > balance.
 See [monitoring best practices](./monitoring.md) for details.

 ## Withdrawing From The Vote Account